 - in a care home – as well as healthcare and personal care, the NHS will pay for care home fees, including board and accommodation.

-NHSCHC is free, unlike social and community care services provided by local authorities for which you or your family member may be charged, depending on income and savings.
+NHSCHC is free at the point of delivery, unlike social and community care services provided by local authorities for which you or your family member may be charged, depending on income and savings.

 To be eligible for NHSCHC you or your family member must be over 18 and have substantial and ongoing care needs.
 You or they must have been assessed as having a primary health need.